aoijs/website/src/content/docs/functions/interactionUpdate.md

 id: interactionUpdate
 ---

-`$interactionUpdate` will return update an existing interaction.
+`$interactionUpdate` will update an existing interaction.

 ## Usage